 How to Draw Caricatures Using Simple Shapes

 A caricature is either a simplified or an over-exaggerated version of a character's features.
 For example, if the person you are mirroring for your caricature has a large mouth, you can draw huge almost inflated lips.
 If they have larger eyes, you can make eyes that appear almost fly like.
-Just make sure the caricature somewhat resembles the person you are drawing them to represent.
+Just make sure the caricature bears some resemblance to the person you are drawing them to represent.
 I love drawing caricatures.

-The caricature I drew above is named Kat Patch.I chose the name based on her features, which resemble a cabbage patch kid and the Cheshire cat.
+The caricature I drew above is named Kat Patch.I chose the name based on her features, she is a mix between a cabbage patch kid and the Cheshire cat.
 Drawing caricatures really allow me to use my imagination.
 Characters drawn as caricatures tend to stand out more because of their outlandish appearance.